What Is Divinity?

 – Eckhart Tolle

-Your inner Spirit works day and night to reach you, and you can assist it by learning to recognize spiritual realities, by accepting the truth of those realities, and by opening your heart to receive them.
+The inner Spirit is a divine gift of God that works day and night to reach you.
+You can assist it by learning to recognize spiritual realities, by accepting the truth of those realities, and by opening your heart to receive them.